Board of Directors

 B. Lynne Parshall, J.D.

-Ms. Parshall is director and chief operating officer of Ionis Pharmaceuticals.
-She is responsible for overseeing the operations of finance, legal, patents, manufacturing, information technology, regulatory and alliance management, health and safety, facilities, corporate communications, and business and corporate development.
+Ms. Parshall has served as a member of Akcea’s board of directors since January 2015.
+Ms. Parshall also serves as a Director and Senior Strategic Advisor to Ionis Pharmaceuticals, where she is also former Chief Operating Officer.
+She was responsible for overseeing the operations of finance, legal, patents, manufacturing, information technology, regulatory and alliance management, health and safety, facilities, corporate communications, and business and corporate development.
 Ms. Parshall joined Ionis in November 1991.

 Previously, Ms. Parshall was a Partner with the firm of Cooley Godward LLP, now Cooley LLP, where she represented several health care companies in a general practice specializing in corporate partnering and other technology-based transactions.